 Here, in no particular order, are at least possible explanations:

-- Some librarians and library advocate may fear that the endowment would siphon away donations from local Friends of the Library-style groups.
+Some librarians and library advocates may fear that the endowment would siphon away donations from local Friends of the Library-style groups.

 As I will explain later in this essay, a national library endowment could successfully address all the concerns above and genuinely contribute to the American commonweal.
 The status quo of the library world is utterly unacceptable if we consider the vast needs that better-funded libraries could help satisfy, as places for education and self-improvement, among other activities.